jdlangs/RobotOS.jl/README.md

     p = Path()
     v = Vector3(1.1,2.2,3.3)

+There is one special case, where the ROS type name conflicts with a built-in Julia type name (e.g., `std_msgs/Float64` or `std_msgs/String`).
+In these cases, the generated Julia type will have "Msg" appended to the name for disambiguation (e.g., `std_msgs.msg.Float64Msg` and `std_msgs.msg.StringMsg`).

 An additional function, `rostypereset()`, resets the type generation process, possibly useful for development in the REPL.
 When invoked, new `@rosimport` calls will be needed to generate the same or different types, and previously